openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    $ wic help overview

-One additional level of help exists for Wic.
+There is one additional level of help for Wic.
 You can get help on individual images through the ``list`` command.
 You can use the ``list`` command to return the available Wic images as follows::